SonicSuper153/Lumbar-Spine-2/README.md

 This project is a machine learning-based application for detecting lumbar spine conditions.
 The application analyzes medical report image and provides insights to assist healthcare professionals in diagnosing spinal issues.

-### Deployed Application

-You can access the live application at: [https://mohit8181.pythonanywhere.com/](https://mohit8181.pythonanywhere.com/)

 ## Features

 - **Image Upload**: Users can upload their report image for analysis.